This project provides CSV parsing and has been tested and used on large input files.

 - Async and event based

-- Support delimiters, quotes and escape characters
+- Support delimiters, quotes, escape characters and comments

 - Line breaks discovery: detected in source and reported to destination